Centennial Broadcasting: History

-1997-2000
+1997–2000

-Centennial purchased Las Vegas-based KQOL from American General Media for an undisclosed sum on May 13, 1997.
+Centennial purchased Las Vegas–based KQOL from American General Media for an undisclosed sum on May 13, 1997.
 Two months later, on July 22, 1997, the company bought another Las Vegas station, KJUL, also for an undisclosed amount.
-In March 1998, Sinclair Broadcast Group sold three New Orleans-based stations to the company for $16 million.
+In March 1998, Sinclair Broadcast Group sold three New Orleans–based stations to the company for $16 million.
 The stations included two FMs, WRNO-FM and KMEZ, and one AM, WBYU.
 In April of the same year, Centennial purchased Las Vegas station KKLZ from Apogee Companies for $21 million.
-The company sold all six of its stations to Beasley Broadcast Group in late 2000 for $113.5 Million.
+The company sold all six of its stations to Beasley Broadcast Group in late 2000 for $113.5 million.

-2004-Present
+Since 2004

-The company would re-enter the radio business, this time in Virginia, with the purchase of Lynchburg, Virginia-area stations WZZI (then at 101.5) and WZZU from Travis Media LLC on August 31, 2004 for $4.146 million.
+The company would re-enter the radio business, this time in Virginia, with the purchase of Lynchburg, Virginia-area stations WZZI (then at 101.5) and WZZU from Travis Media LLC on August 31, 2004, for $4.146 million.
 In 2005, the company purchased WLNI from 3 Daughters Media for $4.4 million.
 Centennial filed suit on 3 Daughters Media and owner Gary Burns in 2006 for violating a five-year non-compete agreement.
 The case was heard in the United States District Court for the Western District of Virginia.
 U.S. District Judge Norman Moon ruled 3 Daughters Media "could not operate a station with a Talk format until the five-year non-compete" had ended on August 4, 2006.
 Burns appealed to United States Court of Appeals for the Fourth Circuit, which upheld the previous court's ruling.
 In March 2005, Cumulus Media sold WBWR and translator W247AD-FM to Centennial for $1.9 million.
 The deal closed in April of the same year.

 On May 17, 2007, Centennial announced it was buying WINC, WINC-FM, WWRT, and WWRE in Winchester and WBQB and WFVA in Fredericksburg from Mid-Atlantic Network Inc. for $36 million.
 Later reports had the price of the sale at $35.972 million.
 Shaw, commenting in a Winchester Star interview on the sale, said he had been considering buying the stations for several months.
 The sale closed in August 2007.

-In April 2008, the company agreed to purchase four stations from Univision Radio in Albuquerque, New Mexico for $24 million.
+In April 2008, the company agreed to purchase four stations from Univision Radio in Albuquerque, New Mexico, for $24 million.
 The sale included stations KIOT, KJFA, KKRG, and KKSS.
 For unknown reasons, the sale was never completed and the stations remain owned by Univision.